ResearchIT/pronto-user-docs/docs/ondemand/interactive_desktop.md

 ![interactive desktop job ready](img/interactive_desktop_ready_2.png)

 The desktop looks like this.
-To launch any of the preconfigured apps, click the icon for it on the dock at the bottom of the screen.
+To launch any of the pre-configured apps, click the icon for it on the dock at the bottom of the screen.

 ![interactive desktop screen](img/interactive_desktop_screen_1.png)